 Installation of universal remote monitoring system was planned to be conducted in 25 PV mini grids which met the qualifications.
 DJ EBTKE was being prepared to adopt the universal RMS for the existing PV mini grid installation as well as the future one.
 The purpose of developing universal RMS was not to showcase a new technology, the initiative aims to proof a universal monitoring concept for both hardware and software instead.
 The selection of measurement points, data processing algorithms, and data visualization are essential in the entire remote monitoring system concept.
 Developing such new hardware that fulfils the data requirement of the software will not give any differences compare to the currently developed hardware.
 Hence, the specification of monitoring system can basically be embedded in the tender specification and standardised for all systems.

 The purpose of developing universal RMS was not to showcase a new technology, the initiative aims to proof a universal monitoring concept for both hardware and software instead.
-During assembly of universal RMS, there were damage components found.
-Some microcontrollers with roughly 30% were not functioning properly.
-Sourcing strategy will need to be in place when procuring large number of components.
-Finding the trustable suppliers are the key to avoid any replacement of the damage and having a reliable system.

 Knowledge Products